CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 ### The Snowflake Connector (BETA)

-**Warning:** This connector is in **BETA** stage and the API might change or have limited support- Note that **this connector is disabled by default** in the CARTO importer options.
-If you are interested in enabling it, [contact us](mailto:sales@carto.com) for details.
+**Warning:** This connector is in **BETA** stage and the API might change or have limited support- Note that **this connector is disabled by default**.
+Please request access to the beta through the CARTO dashboard

 The Snowflake Connector allows you to import data into a CARTO account as tables from Snowflake.